Fellowship Afloat’s centre in Tollesbury is an ideal place for exploring the estuaries and saltmarshes of the Essex coast.

 These are all good places to see woodland and farmland birds as well as wildfowl, and we expect to see over 90 species in a weekend.
 Recently we have occasionally added Braxted Park to our itinery, where the highlight was several hawfinches, which boosted our weekend total to 100 for the first time.

-A grand total of 150 species have been seen in the 16 years these weekends have been running, see the list here.
-This wealth of wildlife, combined with the friendly welcome, ample food and community spirit on board 'Trinity', ensures that everyone has a memorable weekend.
+A grand total of 154 species have been seen over the past 20 years these weekends have been running, see the list here.
+This wealth of wildlife, combined with the friendly welcome, ample food and community spirit on board ‘Trinity’, ensures that everyone has a memorable weekend.